ipsilon-project/ipsilon/README.md

 The install script expects to find the keytab in /etc/httpd/conf/http.keytab

-NOTE: If you are installing Ipsilon in a FreeIPA[4] environment you can use the --ipa switch to simplify the deployment.
-Using the --ipa switch will allow the use of your IPA Kerberos administrative credentials to automatically provision a keytab for the HTTP service if one is not available yet.
-You will likely want to use the --admin-user option to specify the full principal of the user who will administer Ipsilon.
+**NOTE:** If you are installing Ipsilon in a [FreeIPA](http://www.freeipa.org ) environment you can use the --ipa switch to simplify the deployment.
+Using the `--ipa` switch will allow the use of your IPA Kerberos administrative credentials to automatically provision a keytab for the HTTP service if one is not available yet.
+You will likely want to use the `--admin-user` option to specify the full principal of the user who will administer Ipsilon.
 For example to use the FreeIPA admin user for the EXAMPLE.COM realm, you would use:

     $ ipsilon-server-install --ipa --admin-user admin@EXAMPLE.COM

 Once the script has successfully completed the installation, restart the Apache HTTPD server to activate it.

-Use your 'admin' user to connect to the Web UI and perform additional administration tasks.
+Use your `admin` user to connect to the Web UI and perform additional administration tasks.